sipgate-io/sipgateio-sendsms-java/README.md

 	.asString();
 ```

+> If OAuth should be used for `Authorization` instead of Basic Auth we do not use the `.basicAuth(username, password)` mehthod.
+Instead we set the authorization header to `Bearer` followed by a space and the access token: `.header("Authorization", "Bearer " + accessToken)`.
+For an example application interacting with the sipgate API using OAuth see our [sipgate.io Java Oauth example](https://github.com/sipgate-io/sipgateio-oauth-java).

 #### Send SMS with custom sender number

 By default 'sipgate' will be used as the sender.
 It is only possible to change the sender to a mobile phone number by verifying ownership of said number.
 In order to accomplish this, proceed as follows: